akiellor/bananas/README.md

 The underlying hypothesis is that these problems stem from using example based testing tools (xUnit) via an interface that is inherently slow.

+## Goals

+* Reduce the overall maintenance cost of system tests.

+* Drive a better system design through thinking about explicit system states.

 ## Terminology

 * **Test Plan**: A test plan is a set of tests.